ricardojoserf/SharpNado/README.md

 - [SharpEA](https://github.com/ricardojoserf/SharpEA): Read, write and delete Extended Attributes (EAs) within NTFS, to hide malicious payloads

 - [SharpSelfDelete](https://github.com/ricardojoserf/Sharpselfdelete): PoC to self-delete a binary in C#.
-The process continues but the .exe file is removed from disk.
+The process continues but the .exe file is removed from disk

 - [StealthyEnv](https://github.com/ricardojoserf/StealthyEnv): Stealthier alternative to whoami.exe in C#, it gets environment variables from PEB (PRTL_USER_PROCESS_PARAMETERS)